chasemuss/DnD_Player/Kargaroth_Azrael/Session Notes/Pre-Great_Organization_Notes/_The Story.md

 Wynfrid tells Niko that the Blue Crusade kidnapped her father to create Zicarae's vessel and her families vault is under the _supervision_ of a man named [[Drar'Gith]].
 Niko mentions that she knows Drar (calls him "very handsome").

-Niko offers a favor in exchange for a question to [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/Silothgroth/Characters/Sarada]].
-The question is, "Do you know where [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/Behind the Divide/Characters/Kyrena, the Naturalist|Kyrena]]'s Champion is located".
-Sarada responds that [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/Unknown_Location/Characters/Uriphina]] can be found at the gateway between the feywild and the material plane (top left of the elven territory).
+Niko offers a favor in exchange for a question to [[Sarada]].
+The question is, "Do you know where [[Behind the Divide/Characters/Kyrena, the Naturalist|Kyrena]]'s Champion is located".
+Sarada responds that [[Uriphina]] can be found at the gateway between the feywild and the material plane (top left of the elven territory).

 Lava tells Lykin that last she heard, the _Tome of Lies_ resides in the Shadowfell.
-The Vampire King ([[Dungeons_and_Dragons/Player/Kargaroth_Azrael/Shadowfell/Characters/Strahd von Zarovich]]) was the last known person to own it.
+The Vampire King ([[Strahd von Zarovich]]) was the last known person to own it.
 If we choose to go after this item, bring lots of sunlight.

 Lava knows the following about Beginning:
 - No one wields it as far as she knows
-- [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/Behind the Divide/Characters/Aterna, the Wonderstruck|Aterna]] has been quiet (potentially no Champion or Voice)
+- [[Behind the Divide/Characters/Aterna, the Wonderstruck|Aterna]] has been quiet (potentially no Champion or Voice)
 - Do not forget about "our End" (potential Butt joke).

 ```ad-note